Grant Fire In Rancho Murieta 85% Contained, 74 Acres Burned

-RANCHO MURIETA (CBS13) — The Grant Fire has burned 74 acres and is 85% contained.
+RANCHO MURIETA (CBS13) — The Grant Fire burning in Sacramento County is expected to be fully contained Saturday.
+It has burned 74 acres and is 85% contained.

-July 14 Updates:READ MORE: Could Sacramento Become The Home Of Some Of The World's Most Iconic Music Festivals?
+July 14 Updates:READ MORE: 1 Injured In Saturday Morning Shooting In Sacramento

-Forward progress for the Grant Fire in Rancho Murieta was stopped and is 35% contained after burning 50 acres.READ MORE: San Francisco Police Arrest Man With $200K In Stolen Goods
+Forward progress for the Grant Fire in Rancho Murieta was stopped and is 35% contained after burning 50 acres.READ MORE: Black San Francisco Leader Blasts 'Homeless Situation'

 According to Cal Fire, at around 6:10 p.m., full ground and air resources responded to a vegetation fire in the area of Boys Ranch Road and Scott Road.